 In this post, the lottery doesn’t refer to winning millions of dollars or going to the casino.
 The lottery I’m talking about is the theatre lottery.
 I love musicals, but my favourite (for subjective and sentimental reasons) is Rent.
 I first saw this musical as an angst-filled 15-year-old, and I fell in love.
 There was a six month period in 1999 where I only listened to the Original Broadway Cast Recording of Rent.
 I went to touring productions of the show in Edmonton and Calgary (twice).
 In January 2010, a friend and I flew to Toronto to see its final Broadway tour, which featured some of the cast from the original Broadway production.

 Our tickets for Rent were not free or cheap.
 They were over $100 for the front row of the first balcony.
 There are experiences that I believe are worth splurging on.
-Getting to see the final Broadway tour of Rent was something my friend and I were spend our money on.
-While in Toronto my friend and I found out that Rent was having a show lottery.
+Getting to see the final Broadway tour of Rent was something my friend and I were happy to spend our money on.
+While in Toronto we found out that Rent was having a show lottery.
 We had to enter.